dhense177/Modeling_Lung_Cancer_Risk/README.md

 ### Table 1: Comparing feature sets using BIC scores

-These estimtors are able to help deal with the overfitting problem mentioned previously.
+These estimators are able to help deal with the overfitting problem mentioned previously.
 The first component of the BIC, called the likelihood function, is a measure of goodness of fit between a model and the data.
-The more features you include in your model, the lower your likelihood function will be (the lower the better).
+The more features you include in your model, the higher your likelihood function will be (the higher the better).
 The second component of BIC is the regularization parameter.
 This term penalizes models by the number of features included.
 So models containing extra features that don't add much information will show higher scores (worse).

 The model which minimizes the BIC is comprised of features:
 * Adult Daily Smoking % Estimates